 Physical Changes in a Pregnant Cat

-- Heat Cycles Cease: This may be the first sign you notice.
-If a cat has been going through heat cycles every 10 days to two weeks, and suddenly stops, it is very likely she is pregnant.
+- Heat cycles cease: This may be the first sign you notice of a cat's pregnancy.
+If a cat has been going through heat cycles every 10 days to two weeks, and suddenly stops, it is likely she is pregnant.

-- Nipples Swell and Become Rosier in Color: Breeders call this "pinking," and it may be the first visual sign you will see in a pregnant cat.
+- Nipples swell and become rosier in color: Breeders call this "pinking-up," and it may be the first visual sign you will see in a pregnant cat.

-- Cat's Appetite Increases: A pregnant cat will show an increased interest in food.
+- Appetite increases: A pregnant cat will show an increased interest in food.
 After all, a pregnant cat is not only eating for herself, but for several fetuses.

-- Weight Gain: Most pregnant queens will gain about two to four pounds of body weight over the course of pregnancy.
+- Weight gain: Most pregnant queens will gain about 2 to 4 pounds of body weight over the course of pregnancy.

-- Abdominal Enlargement: Sometime around the fifth week of pregnancy, a pregnant cat's abdomen will start to swell noticeably.
+- Enlarged abdomen: Sometime around the fifth week of pregnancy, a pregnant cat's abdomen will start to swell noticeably.
 It will continue to enlarge until time for birthing.

 Personality Changes in a Pregnant Cat

-- Increased Affection: Your cat may become more affectionate than normal and frequently seek out your attention.
+- Affection increases: Your cat may become more affectionate than normal and frequently seek out your attention.
 By all means, give it to her!

-- Sleeping More: Many pregnant queens will sleep for more hours in a day than before.
+- Increase in sleeping: Many pregnant queens will sleep for more hours in a day than before pregnancy.

 Clinical Diagnosis of Pregnancy in Cats

-If your queen has had regular veterinary care and the previous signs of pregnancy are evident, it may not be necessary to have an "official" diagnosis by a veterinarian.
+If your queen has had regular veterinary care and the previous signs of pregnancy are evident, it may not be necessary to get an official diagnosis from a veterinarian.
 However, it's a good idea for your vet to examine your cat and make sure she is in good condition.
-If you intend to spay her, it is highly recommended that you make an appointment so that your veterinarian knows exactly what to expect.

 - Ultrasound of Your Cat's Abdomen: An ultrasound may detect fetuses as early as the second week of pregnancy, and heartbeats may be detected sometime after the third week.